AymanNabih/flycode/README.md

 ## Preparing the environment
-Here is how I configured the software platform to run a multi-language environment
+Here is how I configured the software platform to run a multi-language environment.

 Note: This code has been tested on Ubuntu 16.04 LTS.